Nevis, Lovely Nevis: A Day with the ‘Queen of the Caribbean’

 There is a haunting beauty about Fort Charles.
 Within what’s left of its walls, the partially-standing remains of a cistern, a powder magazine and several rusty cannons zealously pointing at the immensity of the sea provide a fleeting glimpse of what the life of an English soldier must have looked like centuries ago.

-As we leave Fort Charles behind on our way back to the Charlestown pier, Smoothie reveals an unscheduled attraction of the tour, one that would better help explain his nickname.
+As our day in Nevis comes to a close, Smoothie reveals an unscheduled attraction on our way back to the Charlestown pier, one that would better help explain his nickname.
 “Ladies and gentlemen,” he gears up, soon after issuing the standard thank-you’s and see-you-again-soon best wishes.
 “I’ve had the privilege to share some of the main attractions of my island with you.
 But mere words and factual information cannot fully express what Nevis means to me.
 Only my passion for music allows me to convey these feelings.”

 Without a drop of hesitation, Smoothie confidently begins to belt out an a cappella ode to his homeland of his own composition: “Nevis, lovely Nevis/The land of trees and sun/And clean, fresh air/Nevis, lovely Nevis/ It’s the land of people smiling nice and peaceful/ My friend, you are never sad when you come by here…” A blend of surprise, amusement and delight takes hold of our group as we can only react with a heartfelt applause to Smoothie’s sincere artistic display.